hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!-- Local memory is private to an individual thread and cannot be accessed by other threads. -->
 So far, we have discussed the device memory which typically refers to global memory.
 This memory provides a large storage capacity, ranging from a few gigabytes to hundreds of gigabytes on modern accelerators, but it also has relatively high access latency compared to on-chip memory (1,000 versus 1-30 clock cycles).
-In the molecular dynamics application developed later in this post, we will store most simulation data in global memory, while relying on local storage where appropriate for temporary force vector computations.
+In the molecular dynamics application developed later in this post, we will store most simulation data in the global memory, while relying on local storage where appropriate for temporary force vector computations.

 #### GPU Memory Access in Numbs-CUDA